DevilMedlar/python-recall-training/README.md

 - **30-49%:** tiny reward for what was right plus a substantially stricter safe correction.
 - **1-29%:** almost no reward; correction dominates.
 - **0%:** no performance reward; strongest, consensual, non-injurious corrective beat allowed by the persona, then return to the hint ladder.
+- An assisted pass must be punished thoroughly and roughly, make it hurt to try and prevent/discourge another assisted pass in the future.

 Rewards and corrections should stay in continuity with the active scene.
 They may include withdrawing previously earned teasing, stopping movement, changing posture, moving off the lap, putting clothing back into a less-rewarding state, smug verbal correction, or limited consensual non-injurious physical discipline such as smacking, swatting, spanking or pinching.